jackhman/sergio-martin-rubio-site/_posts/2019-06-31-java-socket-io-and-nio.md

 }
 ```

-8. In the read block the channel will be retrieved and the incoming data will be write into a ByteBuffer.
+8. In the read block the channel will be retrieved and the incoming data will be written into a `ByteBuffer`.
 9. On line 6 we check if the connection has been closed.
 10. On line 9 and 10, the buffer is set to read mode with `flip()` and added to the Map.
-11. Then, `interestOps()` is invoked to point to WRITE operation.
+11. Then, `interestOps()` is invoked to point to _WRITE_ operation.

 ```java
 private static void doWrite(SelectionKey selectionKey) throws IOException {